 If a picture is worth a thousand words, how many words must a video be worth?

-These days, with a portable video studio in nearly every pocket, you don’t have to be Steven Spielberg to be good at using video to tell a story.
+These days, with a portable video studio in nearly every pocket, you don’t have to be Steven Spielberg to use video to tell a story.
 Anyone who's ever posted a video to YouTube knows that producing, consuming, and distributing moving images is simple and easy.
 Why should it be any different in the workplace?

-Making sure that you have an IC channel capable of sharing and interacting with video will be a great step toward strengthening employee connections and bringing internal messages to life.
+Making sure that you have an IC channel capable of sharing and interacting with video will be a giant step toward strengthening employee connections and bringing internal messages to life.

 Watching a video to digest information is fast, interactive, and entertaining.
 The format can project emotion and tell a story more vibrantly than words on a page, making it easier for your employees to relate to what you’re trying to tell them.